mlzdev/ethergroups/README.md

 * members
 	* have to agree a policy after first login
 	* get an email, when someone adds them to a group
-	* can decide after they logged in, if they want to be in a particualr group, or not
+	* can decide after they logged in, if they want to be in a particular group, or not

 ### [Why symfony2?](id:symfony2)